philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 True IPv6-only:
 : A node or application that has native connectivity towards the IPv6 Internet and no connectivity towards the IPv4-only Internet.

+## Lifecycle Functions {#lifecycle-functions}

+Orthogonal to the Base Scenarios, we define lifecycle functions, i.e., the phases in which an application is approached during a simplified lifecycle of the application, in accordance to [NIST.SP.500-267Ar1] as follows:

+- Installation: The installation of the application including any initial configuration required for getting the application in a state where remote services are operational.

+- User Interface: All forms of interactive access to the application (e.g., Web UI, API).

+- Management: All forms of remote management and monitoring functions.

+- Update: All forms of update functions, including both automatic and manual update mechanisms.

 # Testing Objectives {#objectives}